web3-nomad/hedera-docs/core-concepts/hashgraph-consensus-algorithms/README.md

 The hashgraph consensus algorithm enables distributed consensus in an innovative, efficient way.
 Hashgraph is a distributed consensus algorithm and data structure that is fast, fair, and secure.
 This indirectly creates a trusted community, even when members do not necessarily trust each other.

-The [hashrgaph consensus algorithm](./) and platform code are open-source under an Apache 2.0 license.
+The [hashgraph consensus algorithm](./) and platform code are open-source under an Apache 2.0 license.

 {% embed url="https://www.youtube.com/watch?v=cje1vuVKhwY&t=5s" %}